 Walmart lays off 56 employees in India; denies 2nd round of downsizing in April

-New Delhi, Jan 13: Walmart India on Monday said it is letting go 56 of its employees, including eight from senior management level, as part of restructuring exercise.
+New Delhi, Jan 13: Walmart India on Monday said it is letting go 56 of its employees, including eight from senior management level, as part of a restructuring exercise.

 The company, which operates 28 cash-and-carry stores in the country, said it is looking at ways to operate more efficiently.
 "We are also looking for ways to operate more efficiently, which requires us to review our corporate structure to ensure that we are organized in the right way.

 As part of this review, we have let go 56 of our associates across levels at the corporate office," Walmart India President & CEO Krish Iyer said in a statement.
-All of the 56 impacted associates, eight in the senior management and 48 in the middle as well as lower management, have been offered enhanced severance benefits and out placement services to support their transition, he added.
+All of the 56 impacted associates, eight in the senior management and 48 in the middle as well as lower management, have been offered enhanced severance benefits and outplacement services to support their transition, he added.

-Iyer, however, ruled out a second round of layoffs in April, terming the speculation as baseless and incorrect.
+Iyer, however, ruled out the second round of layoffs in April, terming the speculation as baseless and incorrect.
 He said the company remains committed to growing its B2B cash and carry business in India.

 21 killed in Texas Walmart shooting